utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 Select **Resource Usage** to view your usage period and detailed usage of mock servers, monitoring, custom domains, image and file storage, the Postman API, integrations, and the Postman Cloud Agent.

+> To learn more about the resources included with your Postman plan and what happens when you reach your usage limits, go to [About resource usage](/docs/administration/resource-usage/).

 <img src="https://assets.postman.com/postman-docs/team-dropdown-resource-usage-v9-25.jpg" alt="Team resource usage information" width="342px"/>

 Team members with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [purchase extra blocks](/docs/administration/billing/#purchasing-add-ons) of monitoring requests, mock server calls, and custom domains in the [billing dashboard](http://go.postman.co/billing).